Augustine0077/Augustine0077/README.md

-# Hi there, I'm Augustine! 👋
+# Hi there, I'm Augustine Shaji! 👋

 ## About Me
 - 👀 I’m interested in machine learning, data science, and software development.
-- 🌱 I’m currently learning advanced machine learning algorithms and cloud computing with Google Cloud Platform.
+- 🌱 I’m currently pushing Data science course in St.Joseph's College Moolamattom.
 - 💞️ I’m looking to collaborate on open-source projects, particularly those related to data science and AI.
 - 📫 How to reach me: You can reach me via email at augustine007@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/augustine-shaji-389b8b221/).
 - 😄 Pronouns: He/Him